 The Division of Child Care supports quality child care through programs and plans that promote the improvement and expansion of statewide child care services and resources.
-The division also provides program coordination for subsidy payments, coordination of professional development and training and develops policy and procedures.
+The division also provides program coordination for subsidy payments, professional development, trainings and develops policy and procedures.

 Our mission is to provide leadership in building high quality, community-based access to child care and early learning that enhances health, safety, permanency, well-being, and self-sufficiency for Kentucky's children and families.